Yohan460/Automatic-Secure-Token-Granting-Workflow/README.md

 ### Why do I NOT want to use this in a Lab situation

 The FV2 authentication screen only respects the accounts that have a SecureToken enabled on them on that local machine.
 In Lab situations whether you are binding you machines to LDAP/AD or using something like NoLo/Jamf Connect the FV2 authentication screen happnens before those products even start.
-Therefore upon a reboot/cold boot a brand new user to that machine will have no m
+Therefore upon a reboot/cold boot a brand new user to that machine will have no method of logging in.
+Hence, why you don't want to use FV2 in Lab situations

+### I'm worried about passing passwords in plain text

+This [method of encrypting those parameters](https://github.com/jamf/Encrypted-Script-Parameters) is the best I am going to be able to do.
+If that does not work for you, then this workflow might not be for you